Richard Kayne (investor)

-Richard Alan Kayne is an American billionaire private equity investor and the majority owner of Kayne Anderson Capital Advisers, which he founded in 1984 and has $26 billion in assets under management.
+Richard Alan Kayne (born 1945/1946) is an American billionaire private equity investor and the majority owner of Kayne Anderson Capital Advisers, which he founded in 1984 and has $26 billion in assets under management.

 Biography

 Kayne was born to a Jewish family, the son of Ida and Jerry Kayne.
-In 1966, Kayne graduated with a B.S. in Statistics from Stanford University; and in 1968, he graduated with a M.B.A. from UCLA.
+In 1966, Kayne graduated with a BS in statistics from Stanford University; and in 1968, an MBA from UCLA.
 After school, he worked as an analyst in New York and then as a principal at Cantor Fitzgerald.
 In 1984, Kayne co-founded Kayne Anderson Capital Advisers with John E. Anderson.

 Personal life

-He serves as a director of the Jewish Community Foundation of Los Angeles and is a trustee of the UCLA Foundation.
-He lives in Santa Monica with his wife Suzanne.
+Kayne is a director of the Jewish Community Foundation of Los Angeles and a trustee of the UCLA Foundation.
 As of August 2017, his net worth is estimated at $1.3 billion.
 He is married to Suzanne, a Los Angeles County Museum of Art trustee.
-They have three daughters: Jenni Kayne Ehrlich (who has her own clothing line with six stores); Maggie Kayne (who founded the Kayne Griffin Corcoran art gallery with Bill Griffin and James Corcoran; and Saree Kayne.
+They live in Santa Monica, and have three daughters: Jenni Kayne Ehrlich (who has her own clothing line with six stores); Maggie Kayne (who founded the Kayne Griffin Corcoran art gallery with Bill Griffin and James Corcoran; and Saree Kayne.
 Although his wife is not Jewish, they raised their daughters in the Jewish faith.